networkbiolab/microbia_interaction/README.md

 # microbia_interaction

-Executables and code for "Prediction of bacterial interactions using metabolic network features" Silva et al.
+Executables and code for "Using metabolic networks to predict cross-feeding and competition interactions between microorganisms" Silva et al.

 alberto.martin@uss.cl